radiantlogic-v8/documentation-new/documentation/sys-admin-guide/attribute-encryption.md

 3. Click **Save**.
 4. Click **Re-build Index** (if your configuration is a Universal Directory Store) or **Initialize** to reinitialize the cache (if your configuration is a Persistent Cache).

+Attributes listed under Encrypted Attributes are automatically added to the Non-indexed Attributes list, making them non-searchable by default.
+This is intentional, as indexing encrypted data is generally discouraged because indexes lack salting, which weakens security compared to the encyrypted data.
+Salting is used to strengthen security, but this technique is incompatible with index structures, which depend on consistent values to enable reliable lookups.

-Attributes listed in the Encrypted Attributes property are added to the Non-indexed attribute list by default.
-This means these attributes are not searchable by default.
-Indexing encrypted attributes is generally not advised as the index itself is less secure than the attribute stored in Universal Directory/persistent cache.
-However, if you must be able to search on the encrypted attribute value, it must be indexed.
-Only “exact match/equality” index is supported for encrypted attributes.
-To make an encrypted attribute searchable, remove the attribute from the list of nonindexed attributes and then click **Re-build Index** or **Initialize** (to reinitialize) if the branch is a persistent cache.
+However, if searching encrypted attribute values is necessary, the attribute must be indexed.
+Only exact match (equality) indexing is supported for encrypted fields.
+To make an encrypted attribute searchable, remove it from the Non-indexed Attributes list, then click Re-build Index or Initialize (for persistent caches) to apply the changes.

 ### Accessing Encrypted Attributes